permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/checkout.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `Checkout` command, it is possible to check out the contents of a remote repository.
+Using the `Checkout` command, it is possible to checkout a remote repository locally..

 ```text
   ____                                               _